35+ DevSecOps Interview Questions and Answers for 2024

 • Vulnerability management tools

-Also Read, Best DevSecOps Tools
+Also Read, Best DevSecOps Tools in 2024

 How do you approach incident response in a DevSecOps environment?